Japan's curbs on high-tech materials exports to South Korea could backfire

 “The accumulation is just too big for new players.”

-Top photoresist supplier Tokyo Ohka Kogyo says it takes up to two years to develop new resists.
+Top photoresist supplier Tokyo Ohka Kogyo (4186.T) says it takes up to two years to develop new resists.

 From South Korea, the curbs are likely to elicit a response similar to Japan’s during the “rare earth shock” nearly a decade ago, when China’s restriction on exports of rare-earth minerals used in electronic devices forced Japan Inc to find alternate supplies, industry participants said.